Giving back: How to donate your airline miles, hotel points and cash back to charity

 When it comes to redeeming all those points and miles you’ve earned with your rewards credit card, donating them to charity is one option you might not know about.

 There are some great reasons to consider donating your rewards to charity.
 For one thing, it’s a way to put miles or points you wouldn’t ordinarily use to work.
-According to a 2017 Bankrate survey, 3 in 10 Americans never redeem the rewards they earned with their credit card.
+According to a 2017 Bankrate survey, three in ten Americans never redeem the rewards they earned with their credit card.

 Aside from that, donating your points or miles can help you keep your rewards card active.
 Not to mention, it’s a useful (and simple) way to support causes or organizations you believe in.